Kentucky State Lawmaker Robert Goforth Arrested For Allegedly Strangling Woman With Ethernet Cable

 They went on to express their upset over the incident and clarified that they would be following the case as it develops and “progresses through the court system.”

-The statement concluded with the coalition saying that it is unfortunately not “altogether shocking” to learn that someone in a position of power was charged with domestic violence.
+The statement concluded with the coalition saying that it is unfortunately not “altogether shocking” to learn that someone in a position of power has been arrested on charges of domestic violence.

 This incident is not the first time that Goforth has had a brush with the law.